KomalB149/PHILANTEC/README.md

 <br>
 Follwing technologies have been used at the core of this application to make it stand in the market place:

+- Blockchain
+- React.js
-- HTML
+- Node.js
-- CSS
+- MangoDB
-- JavaScript
+- 2FA
-- Bootstrap
+- Docker/Jenkins

 <br><br>